Or, “it may be a transparent path, but dang, there were some big rocks along the way.”

 It was a bleak time.
 I’d exhausted our savings in building the Transparent Path concept.
 Far worse, my previous, very stressful job had created several significant health issues that knocked me on my butt for months.

-Any smart person would have just stopped right there.
+Any smart person would have thrown in the towel.

 Real friends to the rescue